Sole’s E25 is an affordable home elliptical that offers a great combination of function and features.

 The E25 comes with an assembled weight of 209 lb, which is quite heavy for an elliptical in this price range.

-In case you’re wondering, the step-up height on the E25 is 14″, which is pretty standard for most home ellipticals.
+Oh, and in case you’re wondering, the step-up height on the E25 is 14″, which is pretty standard for most home ellipticals.

 Overall, I like how heavy this machine is and that it comes with a spacious stride length.